vuejs/vuepress/packages/docs/docs/plugin/README.md

 - Type: `string`

+Root directory where the documents are located.

+### context.tempPath

+- Type: `string`

-Root path of the docs.
+Root directory where the temporary files are located.

 ### context.outDir